Python Metaclasses

 The __prepare__ method

-This method is called before the class body is executed and it must return a dictionary-like object that's used as the local namespace for all the code from the class body.
-If the metaclass has a __prepare__ attribute, it is called as namespace = metaclass.__prepare__(name, bases, **kwds).
-If the metaclass has no __prepare__attribute, then the class namespace is initialized as an empty ordered mapping.
-It was added in Python 3.0 .
+The prepare method is invoked prior to executing the class body, and its role is to yield a dictionary-like object which serves as the local namespace for the entirety of the code within the class body.
+When the metaclass has a prepare attribute, it's invoked with the arguments namespace = metaclass.prepare(name, bases, **kwds).
+Conversely, in cases where the metaclass lacks a prepare attribute, the class namespace gets initialized as an empty ordered mapping.
+This feature was introduced in Python 3.0.

 Python metaclasses by example